igormironchik/qt-widgets-on-real-example/chapter01/view.md

 # View

 Now we have everything to display GIF, we just need to combine all together.
-We have Frame class that will display current frame, we have Tape class that will display tape of frames.
-We need a widget that will combine current frame with tape, that we will set as central widget of our main window.
+We have Frame class that will display the current frame, we have Tape class that will display tape of frames.
+We need a widget that will combine the current frame with tape, that we will set as a central widget of our main window.

 Declaration.